ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Most commits are related to one or more packages.
 Each affected package should be listed in parenthesis following the commit type.
 A package that was the most impacted by the change should be listed first.

-It is, however, possible to skip this part if five or more packages are affected.
+It is, however, possible to skip this part if many packages are affected.
+This is a typically indication that this is a generic change and listing, all the packages would reduce changelog readability.

 ### Example commits

 A new feature without any breaking changes.

 ```
-Feature (ui, theme-lark): Added support for RTL languages.
+Feature (ui): Added support for RTL languages.
 Closes #1.

 RTL content will now be rendered correctly.